vadimkantorov/caffemodel2pytorch/README.md

 * eltwise (prod, sum, max)
 * softmax (axis)

-The layer support isn't as complete as in https://github.com/marvis/pytorch-caffe, but adding layers and loss functions is trivial as you can see from the definition of the `modules` dictionary in the code.
-The advantages of this converter are: lightweight code; easy extensibility; mimicking the pycaffe API, allowing drop-in scripts to change backend to PyTorch for existing pycaffe training pipelines (example for [OICR](https://github.com/ppengtang/oicr) is below).

-PRs to enable other layers or layer params are very welcome!
+PRs to enable other layers or layer params are very welcome (see the definition of the `modules` dictionary in the code)!

 ## Run Caffe models using PyTorch as backend
 ```python